-Table 8 details how the review team will make judgments about the quality of the body of evidence about a specific type of intervention or strategy, and the extent to which the findings are supported by a robust body of evidence.
+At a topic level, we will assess the overall quality of the evidence within each topic.
+We will apply an adapted version of our previously developed expert-judgement approach (Hodgen et al. 2020b) to quality appraisal to assess the methodological quality of the evidence overall based on the GRADE (Andrews et al., 2013a, 2013b; Guyatt et al., 2008), Campbell Collaboration (2016), and AMSTAR (2021) methodological quality tool approaches.
+Table 8 details how the review team will make judgments about the quality of the body of evidence for each topic, and the extent to which the findings are supported by a robust body of evidence.
 The term 'quality' is used in preference to 'strength' to avoid confusion with the size of effects.
-Three members of the review team will make independent judgments, which will then be compared, aggregated, and moderated.
+For the first two topics, the full core team (three members) will make independent judgments, which will then be compared, aggregated, and moderated.
 Disagreements will be discussed and resolved as a team.
+Once an understanding is reached, judgements going forward for the remaining topics will be made by two core team members and moderated in the same manner.

-Aspects of quality of evidence Grade [0, minimal, to 3, strong] Notes A: The number of original studies Thresholds: 20 studies, strong [3]; 5 or less, low [1]; and none as minimal [0] For strong grade, at least 2 studies conducted at scale (>500 pupils in study & > 250 in intervention group) B: The methodological quality of the original studies Thresholds: most (>50%) studies are of high methodological quality [3]; <25%.
-Low [1]; and none as minimal [0].
-C: Consistency of results across the studies • Is there any evidence of heterogeneity?
+Aspects of quality of evidence Comments Grade [0, minimal, to 3, strong] Notes A: The number of original studies Summary of studies: number & scale Thresholds: 20 studies, strong [3]; 5 or less, low [1]; and none as minimal [0] For strong grade, at least 5 studies conducted at scale (>250 pupils in the treatment group) B: The methodological quality of the original studies Studies will be grouped into four categories: very high, high, medium, low Thresholds: For strong [3], at least 3 studies are of very high or excellent methodological quality; For medium [2], at minimum of 3 studies are of at least high methodological quality; For low [1], a minimum of 1 study is of at least high methodological quality; otherwise as minimal [0].
+C1: Consistency of results across the studies: effects Consistency of effects (meta-analysis & homogeneity) Is there any evidence of heterogeneity?
 (If there is statistically significant evidence of heterogeneity, we will not report an overall aggregated ES.)
-Is the intervention sufficiently similar (and coherently described) across the studies?
-Is any heterogeneity sufficiently well explained?
-D: Any reporting bias Is there any indication (or evidence) of publication bias?
-E: Evidence from existing systematic reviews and Best Evidence Syntheses Do the narrative reviews support the findings of the original studies?
+C2: Consistency of results across the studies: intervention descriptions Consistency of intervention descriptions Is the intervention sufficiently similar (and coherently described) across the studies? / Is any heterogeneity identified in C1 sufficiently well explained?

+D: Any reporting bias Meta-analysis publication bias Is there any indication (or evidence) of publication bias?
+E: Evidence from existing systematic reviews and Best Evidence Syntheses Alignment Do the narrative reviews support the findings of the original studies?
 If not, are there good reasons for the differences?
-Overall judgment of the strength of evidence Make overall judgment based on above criteria, then moderate across the team.
+Overall judgment of the strength of evidence Justification and any caveats Make overall judgment based on above criteria, then moderate across the team.